Introduction to Study Aids for Administrative Law

 - Foundation Press Concepts and Insights series

 Even more detailed information on a legal subject area can be found in a single volume or in a multi-volume set referred to as a treatise.
 These treatises can be searched by author, by advanced keyword, by subject or by title using the Law Library’s WebCatalog.
 The treatises are shelved by their call number in the Library’s open stacks.
-Most single volume treatises can be checked out from the Law Library for twenty-one days.
+Most single volume treatises can be checked out from the Law Library for twenty-eight days.

 Current editions of these study aids are available on Reserve.
-Copy 1 and Copy 2 of a study aid circulate for two hours and are restricted to use within the Law Library.
+Copy 1 and Copy 2 of a study aid circulate for two hours and are restricted to use within the School of Law.
 Copy 3 and higher can be checked out of the Law Library for forty-eight (48) hours.
 Note, a fine of 50 cents is accrued for each hour that a book checked out from Reserve is overdue!
 Older editions of the study aids are shelved in the stacks by their call number and can be checked out from the Law Library for twenty-eight days.

 Suggested Study Aids